Hosted by Tom Purvis!

 When: Saturday, June 9, 2018 – 6:30AM.

-Start: Riders meeting at 6:00 AM at [location to be determined], rolling at 6:30 AM sharp!
+Start: Riders meeting at 6:00 AM at Gathering Grounds at 203 West 1st Street, rolling at 6:30 AM sharp!

-Finish: Whenever you arrive back in town you will sign in at [location to be determined]
+Finish: Whenever you arrive back in town you will sign in at Gathering Grounds at 203 West 1st Street.

 The Base Loop will go up Lenhardy to the intersection with McGee Gulch, down McGee to Hwy 24 to a straight crossing and up the Mushroom Gulch Road, up the Castle Rock Gulch Road, crossing Bassam Park to Aspen Ridge.
 Here is a cue sheet for the base loop from BV to Salida in pdf format.